magnuspalmblad/averageRegions/README.md

 ## 4. Acknowledgements

-The developer wish to thank Rob Marissen for help and support during the development of averageRegions.
+The developer wishes to thank Rob Marissen for help and support during the development of averageRegions.

 ## 5. Further reading